-If no objections are raised from any consultees the application will proceed to valuation.
+If no objections are raised at consultation then the application will proceed to valuation.

-If you wish to proceed with purchasing the land you should instruct a solicitor to deal with the purchase.
+If you'd still like to purchase the land you should instruct a solicitor to deal with the purchase.
 We will also instruct our solicitors.
 If you require planning permission this should be in place before instructing solicitors.

-Planning permission may be needed depending on what you intend to use the land for.
+Planning permission may be needed depending on what you'd like to use the land for.
 You should make your own enquiries with the Planning Authority (see our Making Planning Applications page).

-Please note that purchasing land from the council can be a costly procedure and there are a number of fees that you will be asked to pay:
+Purchasing land from us can be a costly procedure and there are a number of fees that you will be asked to pay: